TouK/nussknacker/docs/installation_configuration_guide/DesignerConfiguration.md

 #### Encrypted hashes

 Encryption of passwords uses BCrypt algorithm.
 You can generate sample hash using command:

 ```
 python -c 'import bcrypt; print(bcrypt.hashpw("password".encode("utf8"), bcrypt.gensalt(rounds=12, prefix="2a")))'
 ```
+If you don't have bcrypt installed, use `pip install bcrypt`.

 Be aware that usage of BCrypt hashes will cause significant CPU overhead for processing of each http request, because we don't have sessions and all requests are authenticated.
 To avoid this overhead you can configure cashing of hashes using